FarshidNooshi/CE202-Logic-Circuits-Lab/README.md

 ## overview
   Hello.
-  The repository contains my group, homework, and assignments for the fall2020 logic circuits lab.
+  The repository contains my groups, homework, and assignments for the fall2020 logic circuits lab.

 ## Logic Circuits Laboratory Manual and Code Templates